 I don’t need it.
 Don’t even waste the time to copy-paste your spammy message.
 Thanks in advance.

 Advertising is an interesting subject matter.
 If you feel like promoting your company or product by placing an ad on my website, consider that the only space available is small.
-The ad could be placed in the sidebar, which allows for an image no larger than 120×120 pixels and 2–3 lines of text.
-The sidebar is always visible on every page of my website.
+The ad could be placed in the footer, which allows for an image no larger than 120×120 pixels and 2–3 lines of text.
+The footer is always visible on every page of my website.
 The image has to be static; no animations.
 Any other form of advertising proposal (big banners or other images to be placed in different places than the spot indicated) will be ignored.

 Of course, even when your advertising proposal complies with these requirements, don’t take for granted that I’ll just accept your money and place your ad on my website.
 Advertising is endorsing, so I also have to know/like your product.
 Before contacting me, try to read some of my articles to better understand where I come from, what interests me, the way I work and the tools I use.